 Learning objectivesAfter completing this course you will be able to:

-- Describe the key concepts of the international tax environment
+- List the three levels of international tax environment

 Field of study

 This course was last reviewed in May 2015

 Pre-requisitesThis course covers, in detail, the fundamental concepts relating to tax treaties.
 It is highly recommended for participants with no/limited knowledge of tax treaties, or those with experience in domestic international taxation, who are looking to better understand the role of tax treaties.
 The course is further suitable for those who have previous experience with tax treaties, who wish to acquire a more thorough understanding.
 While knowledge/experience in international tax is not a pre-requisite for this course, participants will benefit from having a basic knowledge of the domestic tax law of at least one country, in particular as it relates to cross-border situations.While this course is suitable for practising professionals, it is also very useful as additional study material in preparing for the CIOT examination - Advanced Diploma in International Taxation (ADIT – Paper 1).
 Further information about this qualification can be found at the ADIT website.No advance preparation is needed for this course.

 - Extra: 1 hour of video interview with UN and other international tax experts